 Getting to Central Coast Australia

 There are trains that depart from Central Station Sydney that connect with Central Coast in 1.5 hours.
 However, by the time you arrive at many of the Central Coast stations (Gosford, Wyong, Woy Wot, Tuggerah…) you will not be able to go much further without a car.
 It would be therefore ideal to rent a car or campervan to have the freedom to discover the hidden gems of the region.
+To reach the Central Coast, simply follow the M1 from Sydney, a leisurely drive of just over an hour.

 Places to discover on the Central Coast